OverviewWelcome! This article is for anyone who wants to learn how a Pear Deck Lesson works, from start to finish.

 Extend the lesson with homework and review

 Sometimes you don’t make it through the whole lesson during class.
-Other times, students are absent and need to work through it on their own.
+Other times, students are absent and need to work through the lesson on their own.
 Or, you may want students to go back for review.
 When you need to extend your Pear Deck Lesson beyond class time, here are two great options for you:

-- Turn on Student-Paced Mode.
+- Turn on Student-Paced Mode